-Dr. Anne-Marie Dicce is a music teacher and professional soprano who has taught in the San Diego area for the past 15 years.
+Dr. Anne-Marie Dicce is a music teacher and professional soprano who has taught in the San Diego area for nearly two decades.
 As an educator, Dr. Dicce has held numerous positions throughout Southern California, including the Beginning Choir Director at Canyon Crest Academy, the Voice Faculty at Villa Musica Community Music Center, the Choral Director at Cuyamaca College, the Vocal Music Director at Coronado School for the Arts, the interim Choral Director at La Jolla Country Day School, and on the Voice Faculty at Scripps College in Claremont, CA. Dr. Dicce has performed as a soloist and choral artist throughout North America and Europe, most notably on tour in Norway and throughout Mexico, Bolivia, and Germany.
-She is a core member of a number of professional vocal ensembles, including the Bach Collegium San Diego, Oregon Bach Festival (Eugene, OR), True Concord Voices and Orchestra (Tucson, AZ), Conspirare (Austin, TX), Brevitas (Salt Lake City, UT), the Albuquerque Baroque Players, and the Sacramento Baroque Soloists.
+She is a core member of a number of professional vocal ensembles, including the Bach Collegium San Diego, Oregon Bach Festival (Eugene, OR), True Concord Voices and Orchestra (Tucson, AZ), Conspirare (Austin, TX), Brevitas (Salt Lake City, UT), and the Sacramento Baroque Soloists.